Klaus-Uwe Gerhardt

 Klaus-Uwe Gerhardt (born 1955) is a German economist, columnist, and author.
 His scientific work concentrates on labour economics and social policy.
 He works as economic teacher und scientist.

 Through several books and articles he contributes to the sociopolitical discourse.

 Gerhardt was a pioneer in the German debate on Guaranteed minimum income (GMI) in the early 1980s.
 GMI is a proposed system of social welfare provision that guarantees a basic income for all citizens or families.

 Life and profession

 Klaus-Uwe Gerhardt holds a degree in commerce and a doctorate in economics, studied at the Johann Wolfgang-Goethe University in Frankfurt am Main, at the Technical University of Darmstadt and a doctorate at the Potsdam Institute for Climate Impact Research (PIK), (University of Potsdam).
 Research areas: Labour market, social and educational policy.
 Focus most recently on economic and social history.

+Klaus-Uwe Gerhardt is married, has two children and two grandchildren.
+He grew up in and lives in Obertshausen, Hesse.